WAY OVER THE RAINBOW- FINDING YOUR TRUE COLORS

 Carol Kendall, The Gammage Cup, Voyager Books, Hartcourt Brace Jovanovich, Publishers, San Diego, NY, London, 1959 (references to Chapters 9, 26)

-Shel Silverstein, Where the Sidewalk Ends, Harper and Row Publishers, New York, 1974 references to ‘Colors’
+Shel Silverstein, Where the Sidewalk Ends, Harper and Row Publishers, New York, 1974 for his poem: ‘Colors’

 For information/resources on psychodrama and sociometry training, go to www.asgpp.org